Welcome to Missoula Montana

 Thursday Night Milonga

-Argentine Tango aficionados and facilitators of long-lasting tango connections, Patrick Marsolek and Lori Mitchell, invite festival dancers from far and wide to experience the once-in-a-lifetime magic of dancing amongst the tall pines the Potomac Valley in their yurt, at Second Chance.
+Argentine Tango aficionados and facilitators of long-lasting tango connections, Patrick Marsolek and Lori Mitchell, invite festival dancers from far and wide to experience the once-in-a-lifetime magic of dancing amongst the tall pines of the Potomac Valley in their yurt, at Second Chance.
 The yurt is specially designed and used for hosting regular milongas for those fortunate enough to call Western Montana home, and getting there is an adventure in itself.

 Dancers will enjoy a scenic twenty-minute drive along the World-famous Blackfoot River from Missoula.
-Once there they will find themselves tip-toeing along the well-trodden path toward the sounds of their favorite composers mingled with the laughter and murmur of a crowd of tango friends.
+Once there, they will find themselves tip-toeing along the well-trodden path toward the sounds of their favorite composers mingled with the laughter and murmur of a crowd of tango friends.
 Life-long memories are guaranteed to be formed in the magic found dancing here under the big sky.

 Directions: